Dumfries & Galloway Walking Break – Coastal Paths & Quiet Shores

 For those being collected in Carlisle its around a 2.5 hours drive to our base and we’ll stop en-route for a brew and leg stretch.

-Once we’ve settled into our accommodation in Whithorn we’ll enjoy a hearty home-cooked meal.
-After dinner, we’ll go over the weekend’s plans and get to know each other in the relaxed communal space.
+Once we’ve settled into our accommodation in Whithorn we’ll head out for an evening meal (not included).
+During dinner, we’ll go over the weekend’s plans and get to know each other in the relaxed communal space.

 • After breakfast, we head to the Mull of Galloway, Scotland’s most southerly point.
 This 10km circular walk offers stunning views over Luce Bay, and on clear days, to the Isle of Man and Ireland.
 Along the way, we’ll visit the iconic lighthouse and explore the RSPB nature reserve, home to dolphins, porpoises, and a variety of seabirds.